99942 Apophis: 2020–2021 observations

-Several occultations of bright stars (apparent magnitude 8-11) by Apophis occurred in March and April 2021.
-A total of five separate occultations were observed successfully, marking the first time that an asteroid as small as Apophis was observed using the occultation method (beating the previous record set in 2019 by asteroid 3200 Phaeton by more than a factor of ten).
+Several occultations of bright stars (apparent magnitude 8–11) by Apophis occurred in March and April 2021.
+A total of five separate occultations were observed successfully, marking the first time that an asteroid as small as Apophis was observed using the occultation method (beating the previous record set in 2019 by asteroid 3200 Phaethon, which is more than ten times the size of Apophis).
 The first event, on March 7, was successfully observed from the United States by multiple observers.
-The next potential occultation, which occurred on March 11, was predicted to be visible from central Europe.
-This event was missed, mainly due to bad weather (two negative observations were recorded from Greece).
-On March 22, another occultation was observed only by a single observer from the United States, amateur astronomer Roger Venable.
-Due to larger-than-expected residuals in the March 7 data, the majority of observers had been deployed outside of the actual path for the March 22 occultation.
+The next potential occultation, which occurred on March 11, was predicted to be visible from central Europe, but was not observed, mainly because of bad weather (two negative observations were recorded from Greece).
+Another occultation occurred on March 22, but larger-than-expected residuals in the March 7 data had caused the majority of observers to be deployed outside of the actual path for the occultation, and it was observed only by a single observer from the United States, amateur astronomer Roger Venable.
 This single detection then allowed the prediction of several more events that would have been unobservable otherwise, including an occultation on April 4, which was observed from New Mexico, again by Venable, alongside others.
-Two more occultations, observable on April 10 and April 11 from Japan and New Mexico, respectively, were seen by several observers each.
+Two more occultations, observable on April 10 and 11 from Japan and New Mexico, respectively, were seen by several observers each.
+The occultation measurements allowed refinement of the measurement of the asteroid size and orbit.

 On March 9, 2021, using radar observations from Goldstone taken on March 3–8 and three positive detections of the stellar occultation on March 7, 2021, Apophis became the asteroid with the most precisely measured Yarkovsky effect of all asteroids, at a signal-to-noise ratio (SNR) of 186.4, surpassing 101955 Bennu (SNR=181.6).

 The 2021 apparition was the last opportunity to observe Apophis before its 2029 flyby.

 History of impact estimates

 Possible impact effects

-The Sentry Risk Table estimates that Apophis would impact Earth with kinetic energy equivalent to 1,200 megatons of TNT.
+As of 2021, the Sentry Risk Table estimated that Apophis would impact Earth with kinetic energy equivalent to 1,200 MT or megatons of TNT.
+In comparison, the energy released by the eruption of Krakatoa was 200 MT, the total global nuclear arsenal has an energy equivalent to 1,460 MT, and the Chicxulub impact and extinction event had an estimated energy of 100,000,000 MT (100 teratons).
+See TNT equivalent examples for an extended table of comparable energies.

-In comparison, the Chicxulub impact which caused the mass extinction event responsible for wiping out the dinosaurs has been estimated to have released about as much energy as 100,000,000 megatons (100 teratons).
-The exact effects of any impact would vary based on the asteroid's composition, and the location and angle of impact.
-Any impact would be extremely detrimental to an area of thousands of square kilometres, but would be unlikely to have long-lasting global effects, such as the initiation of an impact winter.
+The exact effects of an impact would vary based on the asteroid's composition, and the location and angle of impact.
+Any impact of Apophis would be extremely detrimental to an area of thousands of square kilometres, but would be unlikely to have long-lasting global effects, such as the initiation of an impact winter.
 Assuming Apophis is a 370 m stony asteroid with a density of 3,000 kg/m3, if it were to impact into sedimentary rock, Apophis would create a 5.1 km impact crater.